Saturday, May 28, 2011

 Second call, no answer.
 I waited another 5 minutes.

 By the third phone call- and again with no answer, I realized that he either wasn’t available or that he was just neglecting my call…but, could he really?
-I was faced suddenly with my first -of the many to come- dilemma: to wait or not to wait (that is the question, said my dear Shakespeare).
-“I’ll take the train to his city and call from there” was my conclusion.
+I was faced suddenly with my first -of many to come- dilemma: to wait or not to wait (that is the question, said my dear Shakespeare).
+“I’ll take the train to his city and call from there” was my thought.

-As I emerged from the station, I couldn’t help noticing that it was a beautiful day, with people walking around in their summer outfits, big smile in their faces…all of them seemed to happy to be there.
+As I emerged from the station, I couldn’t help noticing that it was a beautiful day, with people walking around in their summer outfits, big smile in their faces…all of them seemed happy to be there.
 I also realized that I was somehow messing up the hole picture in my astronaut outfit, my expedition bags, and my Molotov- cocktail hangover face…it was like having the ugly fat bitch in the middle of the beauty contest, you get the picture right?

 It took me about 30 to 45 minutes to get to the youth hostel I think.
 Not bad for a 300 meters distance :s!.
-Finally, I arrived to the city’s youth hostel.
-By the moment I approached the door of the hotel I felt like being the king of the world, like the Caesar proclaiming ‘vini, vi, vinci’, like Kid Rock banging Pam on the boat, like a Goldman Sachs CEO claiming a billion dollar bonus after screwing the financial system in 2009…I finally got away with it, my journey was finished, and I was finally there!
+By the moment I arrived at door of the hotel I felt like "I´m the king of the world", like the Caesar proclaiming ‘vini, vi, vinci’, like Kid Rock banging Pam Anderson on the boat (nope, never watched that clip he he), like a Goldman Sachs CEO claiming a billion dollar bonus after screwing the financial system in 2009.
+I had finally gotten away with finishing my journey....I was finally there!

 “Hotel….